aryehlev/apistartio/README.md

 ## next thing todo:
-1: testing + linting + documenting + CI workflow
+1:implements caching

-2:implements caching
+2: deploying (prob via docker, includes setting up https by getting SSL certificate and setting up dns and uploading to server/servers/AWS/..)

-3: deploying (prob via docker, includes setting up https by getting SSL certificate and setting up dns and uploading to server/servers/AWS/..)
+3: setting up more sevices, to get more data(maybe in bulks)/get different data and so on

-4: setting up more sevices, to get more data(maybe in bulks)/get different data and so on
+4:more testing(database and so on)